nihilee/nihilee/README.md

 #### 🌱 Things I am currently working on:
-- some bio-info work in simceredx(NanJing,CHINA)
+- Some bio-info work in simceredx(NanJing,CHINA)
 -
 - ...